-An area chart is an advanced line chart where the area between each data different line items filled with color, pattern or texture.
+An area chart in excel is an advanced line chart where the area between each data different line items filled with color, pattern, or texture.
 An area chart is used to show what is the gap between one data point to another data point and make some decisions in terms of whether the sale is increased over a period of time or not.

 #5 – Line Chart

-An area chart is filled with some color or texture between one data points to another data points but the line chart comes with no fill color or texture.
+An area chart is filled with some color or texture between one data point to another data points but the line chart comes with no fill color or texture.